First French War of Religion (1562–1563): Royal reduction of Rouen and the death of Navarre

 Guise continued the siege, and several days later stormed into Rouen on 26 October.
-Those Protestant leaders that could, fled by ship, scattering across Normandy.
-Among those who escaped was Montgommery who took a galley off down the Seine leaving behind his wife and children in the city.
-The governor of Normandy, Bouillon allowed him to depart.
-Guise tried to prevent his soldiers sacking Rouen, promising a bonus in pay for the successful conclusion of the operation, but it was of no use.
+Those Protestant leaders who could fled by ship, scattering across Normandy.
+Among those who escaped was Montgomery, who took a galley down the Seine, leaving behind his wife and children in the city.
+The governor of Normandy, the duc de Bouillon, allowed him to depart.
+Guise tried to prevent his soldiers from sacking Rouen, promising a bonus in pay for the successful conclusion of the operation, but it was of no use.
 The city was subject to a brutal pillaging with much killing and raping.
-Protestant houses were looted, and the Catholic residents, had to hurriedly return so they could bribe the soldiers not to sack their houses.
+Protestant houses were looted, and the Catholic residents had to hurriedly return so they could bribe the soldiers not to sack their houses.
 Even Catholic churches were subject to the violent pillage.
-After three days the sacking ceased.
+After three days, the sacking ceased.
 The Spanish ambassador estimated that there had been around 1000 casualties among the defenders and population.
-From the surrounding area merchants came to Rouen so that they could buy up the looted property the soldiers had secured.
+From the surrounding area, merchants came to Rouen so that they could buy up the looted property the soldiers had secured.

-The Protestant sieur de Randan, brother of La Rochefoucauld was a high-profile Protestant casualty of the siege.
+The Protestant sieur de Randan, brother of La Rochefoucauld, was a high-profile Protestant casualty of the siege.
 In retaliation for the murder of several high-profile Protestants during the sacking of Rouen, Condé ordered the execution of an abbot and a parlementaire who were in his captivity.

-Navarre was carried in a litter for the victorious armies entrance into the defeated city.
-Over the next month Navarre slowly faded away until, on 16 November, while on a barge to be transported back to the capital he died.
-In his final moments he expressed interest in Lutheranism, and urged a valet who was with him to serve his son well, and for his son to serve the king well.
+Navarre was carried in a litter for the victorious army's entrance into the defeated city.
+Over the next month Navarre slowly faded away until, on 16 November, while on a barge to be transported back to the capital, he died.
+In his final moments, he expressed interest in Lutheranism and urged a valet who was with him to serve his son well and for his son to serve the king well.
 He would be succeeded as governor of Guyenne by his young son.
 Condé claimed that he succeeded his brother as lieutenant-general of the kingdom, but the crown resolved to transfer the deceased prince's authority to the cardinal de Bourbon.

-For some Protestants Navarre's death was a punishment from god and they ridiculed the circumstances of his fatal injury.
+For some Protestants, Navarre's death was a punishment from god and they ridiculed the circumstances of his fatal injury.
 The seigneur de Soubise remarked that it was the comeuppance for those who rejected the grace of god.

 With the reduction of Rouen, many royal troops were dismissed for the winter, on the assumption the campaign season would go dormant until the following spring.